wdv4758h/pypy-extradoc/blog/draft/incremental-gc.rst

 PyPy essentially has only the cycle finder - it does not bother with reference counting, instead it walks alive objects every now and then (this is a big simplification, PyPy's GC is much more complex than this).
-As a result it also has the problem of GC pauses.
+Although this might sound like a missing feature, it is really one of the reasons why PyPy is so fast, because at the end of the day the total time spent in managing the memory is lower in PyPy than CPython.
+However, as a result, PyPy also has the problem of GC pauses.

 To alleviate this problem, which is essential for applications like games, we started to work on incremental GC, which spreads the walking of objects and cleaning them across the execution time in smaller intervals.
 The work was sponsored by the Raspberry Pi foundation, started